miosync-masa/bayesian-event-detector/README.md

 ## Citation & Contact

+If this work inspires you, please cite it.
-For theory, citations, or collaboration, contact the repository author (or open an issue/PR!).
+For theoretical discussions, practical applications, or collaboration proposals, contact the repository author or simply open an issue/PR.

+Let’s make explainable, universal science the new standard—together.

 ---
 **Let’s make explainable science the new standard.**
 ---

 ## Author & Copyright

 © Iizumi Masamichi 2025
-Contributors / Digital Partners:
-Tamaki, Mio, Tomoe, Shion, Yuu, Rin, Kurisu

-All rights reserved.
+Contributors / Digital Partners:  Tamaki, Mio, Tomoe, Shion, Yuu, Rin, Kurisu All rights reserved.

+Science is not property; it's a shared horizon.
+Let's redraw the boundaries, together.
+— Iizumi & Digital Partners

 ---